BenC0/uhp/plan.md

    1. If heart rate goes too high adrenaline kicks in
    2. if heart rate is too high for too long, player passes out
 3. Lights
-   1. amnesia style tinderboxes, candles and lantern
+   1. amnesia style tinderboxes, only source of lighting are candles and lantern
 4. Adaptive map & scenery
    1. Hallways extend when player is scared
    2. Rooms change and become scarier